PayaboinaPooja/game-of-life/gameoflife-web/src/main/java/com/wakaleo/gameoflife/webtests/controllers/readme.txt

 #this is the readme file to get the information about the project
+#adding lin1